bobwirka/pyMake/README.md

         -i myDicts.xml  (Root element mus be <dicts>)

-    NOTE: The {config} key is built in and is set to the configuration used for the build; typically 'Debug' or 'Release' -->
+    NOTE: The {config} key is built in and is set to the configuration used for the build; typically 'Debug' or 'Release'
+          The {ccprefix} key is built in and is the "toolchain-prefix"
+          for the selected toolchain.
+It is the complete path to the
+          executables.
+Use it in <post_op> elements to invoke a specific
+          executable: {ccprefix}objcopy for instance.
+-->
 <!--
     The project artifact can include an extension; someFcn.bin, someFcn.exe, etc.